Authored by the expert who managed and guided the team behind the Slovakia Property Pack

 How much are property prices expected to increase in Slovakia in 2026?

-As of early 2026, property prices in Slovakia are expected to increase by around 4% to 7% over the course of the year under our base case scenario.
+As of 2026, Slovak residential property prices are expected to increase by about 6% to 8% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Slovakia.